-Challenges include:

-- How well the existing staff profile meets the needs of a future internationally regarded TU, and how the necessary transition is managed - including maintaining the existing high level of commitment to teaching across the level 6-10 range and developing the research leadership needed for full realisation of the TU potential. - Further developing the mission statement. - Crystallising the organisational design. - The possibility that, in practice, income streams can't be diversified as quickly as current projections imply, especially if the economy doesn't grow fast enough.
+- level of engagement with the local region as well as international collaborations; and - a joint School of Graduate Studies and structured PhD programmes already in place. - Challenges include: - How well the existing staff profile meets the needs of a future internationally regarded TU, and how the necessary transition is managed - including maintaining the existing high level of commitment to teaching across the level 6-10 range and developing the research leadership needed for full realisation of the TU potential. - Further developing the mission statement. - Reflecting further on the organisational design, taking into account the need for solutions to the geographical separation of the campuses. - Further reflection on the scope for synergy and new opportunities arising from the entirety of the new TU. - The possibility that, in practice, income streams can't be diversified as quickly as current projections imply, especially if the economy doesn't grow fast enough, or student fee income does not rise as fast as projected. - Clarity about leadership between now and merger. - The need to reflect further on the importance of a sharp increase in momentum in order to get the benefits sooner.

-B. Advice, in the event of credible/realisable proposal
+D. Advice, in the event of credible/realisable proposal